woanware/woanware.github.io/network/ftpcheck.md

 ---
-layout: default
+layout: network
 category: network
 title: ftpcheck
 ---

 # {{ page.title }} #

-##Info##
+## Info ##

 Got bored logging into FTP services checking for anonymous authentication and whether I can have write privileges etc, so ftpcheck does it.

 There is a file within the applications directory that allows for various settings/defaults to be tweaked e.g. paths that are tested for, anonymous accounts used, users for enumeration.

-## Features##
+## Features ##

 - Checks for anonymous authentication
 - Checks for write privileges